Your guide to CAMHS

 What is CAMHS?

 CAMHS stands for Child and Adolescent Mental Health Services.
-CAMHS are the NHS services that assesses and treat young people with emotional, behavioural or mental health difficulties.
+CAMHS is the name for the NHS services that assess and treat young people with emotional, behavioural or mental health difficulties.

-There are local NHS CAMHS services around the UK, with teams made up of nurses, therapists, pyschologists, support workers and social workers, as well as other professionals.
+There are local NHS CAMHS services around the UK, with teams made up of nurses, therapists, pyschologists, child and adolescent psychiatrists (medical doctors specialising in mental health), support workers and social workers, as well as other professionals.